-- Reviewed and recommended the quarterly financial results of the Group (including announcements) and the annual financial statements of the Group and Company for Board's approval. - Deliberated on significant matters raised by the external auditors including financial reporting issues, significant judgements made by Executive Management, significant and unusual events or transactions and management's reports and updates on actions recommended by the external auditors for improvement. - Deliberated on changes in or implementation of major accounting changes and compliance with accounting standards and other legal requirements.
+- Reviewed and recommended the quarterly financial results of the Group (including announcements) and the annual financial statements of the Group and Company for Board's approval. - Deliberated on significant matters raised by the external auditors including financial reporting issues, significant judgements made by Executive Management, any significant and unusual events or transactions and management's reports and updates on actions recommended by the external auditors for improvement.